microsoft/xlang/design_notes/XDN03 - xlang Type System.md

 ### Events

-### Intrinsic Members
+### Intrinsic Operations

-All interfaces and runtime classes support the following members.
+All interfaces and runtime classes support the following operations intrinsically.
+The projection of these intrinsic operations is language specific.
+For languages that have a standard projection for a given intrinsic operation (such as C++ ToString or JavaScript equals), the projection is free to project the operation in an appropriate manner, if at all.

 #### ToString

+Returns a string that represents the current object.
+Typically, this defaults to the object's fully namespace-qualified type name, but can be customized.
+For example, an xlang type that represents a [JSON value](http://json.org/) would return the text representation of the JSON value from ToString.

 Projection language examples: